• Skip to primary navigation

 Jump to Recipe

-A hearty and healthy pea and ham soup made using split peas and a ham hock cooked in the slow cooker until thick, creamy and with tender pull-apart meat.
+A healthy and hearty pea and ham soup, made using split peas and a ham hock, then slow cooked until thick, creamy and with tender, pull-apart meat.

-A bowl of pea and ham soup with extra shredded ham hock on top.
+A gold spoon in a bowl of pea soup with pieces of ham hock on top.

-In winter, I absolutely love recipes cooked in the slow cooker, like Creamy Tuscan Chicken, Chicken Noodle Soup, and Beef Stroganoff.
-They're perfect for coming home to after a long day of work (or play).
+In winter, I absolutely love slow cooker recipes, like Creamy Tuscan Chicken, Pulled Pork, a classic Apricot Chicken and creamy Beef Stroganoff.
+They are the perfect meals to come home to after a long day of work (or play!)

-In our house, pea and ham soup is an all-time favourite, and it's even easier when you make it in the slow cooker.
+In our house, pea and ham soup is an all-time favourite, and it's even easier when you make it in the slow cooker (or crockpot).

-This really is such a delicious and hearty winter soup recipe - comfort food at it's very best!
-Thick, meaty and oh-so delicious!
+This really is such a delicious and hearty winter soup - comfort food at it's very best!
+Thick, creamy and oh-so delicious!

 Why You're Going To Love This Recipe